 When non-artists think of art, they think of art that looks like other art.
 When artists think of art they try to make something new – this could be the beginning of that something new.

 What if you buy coffee for someone you get special cups to include the art?

-Also talked about the idea that for people to feel welcome, we need to represent the demographics coming in and out – the message of what the community is in a way that ties into the different generations uses of technology.
+Also talked about the idea that for people to feel welcome, we need to represent the demographics coming in and out – the message of what the community is in a way that ties into the different generations' uses of technology.
 Another idea was having a changing digital mural that people can interact with.
-Or a traditional mural that is done by the community and centered on the community members, but you can go to a website to see a more interactive version of it.
-Once you are in the space, it pulls up an image and you can just add to it, along with others, creating your own additions to, and interactions within the mural.
+Or a traditional mural that is done by the community and centered on the community members; in addition, you can go to a website to see a more interactive version of it.
+Once you are in the space, it pulls up an image and you can just add to it, along with others, creating your own additions to, and interactions within, the mural.